Fiat Panda: Panda Hybrid

 In 2020, Fiat updated the Panda with mild-hybrid technology.
 It's a combination of a 1.0-litre 3-cylinder FireFly petrol engine, a 12-volt BSG (Belt-integrated Starter Generator) electric motor and an 11 Ah lithium-ion battery.
 Panda mild-hybrid mounts a KERS system.

+Pandina

+In February 2024, Fiat announced a new special version of the Panda that would go by the name Pandina, to be available from summer 2024.
+The name Pandina is a tribute to the nickname that the Panda has in Italy, Pandina meaning 'little Panda'.
+The Pandina is based on the Cross model, and features a number of driver assistance systems to comply with the latest "GSR2" EU standards: advanced emergency braking system, lane keeping assist, drowsy driver detection, traffic sign recognition, rear parking sensors, cruise control and automatic high beam.
+The interior gains a 7-inch digital instrument panel and a 7-inch central entertainment screen.
+Mechanically the Pandina is identical to the Panda Hybrid.

+In Europe, Fiat is offering the Pandina in only 12 countries: Italy, France, Belgium, Luxembourg, the Netherlands, Germany, Switzerland, Czech Republic, Austria, Poland, Spain and Portugal.

 Special editions

 Panda 4x4 Steyr

 Austrian market only special edition, announced in 2012.
 Its Steyr Tractor theme celebrates the several collaborations throughout the years between Fiat and former Steyr-Daimler-Puch, such as the development of the original Panda's four-wheel-drive system.

 Built on the basis of the Panda 4x4 1.3 Multijet II with richer interior standard equipment, it was available in red or white with contrasting colour side stripes and Steyr logo decals.

 Panda 4x4 Antarctica

 This limited, 200 cars edition was premiered at the 2013 Frankfurt Motor Show, commemorating the 30th anniversary of the Panda 4x4.

 It was too based on the Panda 4x4 1.3 Multijet II, featuring several normally extra cost options like automatic climate control, parking sensors and Blue&Me Bluetooth connectivity as standard.
 The exterior was characterized by a white with black roof two-tone paint scheme accented by orange wheel centers and side mirror caps.